artica/website/README.md

 *Last update: Tue Sep  8 10:38:59 WEST 2015*

-This is the new Artica's website built around Jekyll and Github pages.
+This is the new Artica's website built around Jekyll and GitHub pages.

 Setting up your environment